 Before planning our trip to Georgia, we would often be asked ‘Is there climbing there?’ or ‘Why are you going there for climbing?’.
 The answer is yes, there is climbing here and that Georgia is worth visiting because it is a beautiful and interesting country.
-One thing you will hear about before you visit, is the friendly Georgian people and you will certainly receive a warm welcome throughout your time in the country.
+One thing you will hear about before you visit are the friendly Georgian people and you will certainly receive a warm welcome throughout your time in the country.
 The climbing here is fierce and is a test of your mettle, you will almost certainly leave stronger than you arrived.

 Currently (as of Spring 2022) there is no official guidebook for the rock climbing in Georgia.
 However, there are two main online sources of information and topos for climbing.
 Guga’s blog, here, has the most relevant information and topos, as well as Climbing.ge.